From signage to bridges, our garden structures add play and flawless design to your outdoor spaces.

 Structure and form starts any garden project, no matter the size, scale or personality you intend to model.
-Wether practical, functional or sculptural art installation, we may be able to turn your plans or visions into reality.
+Wether practical, functional or sculptural art installation, we will be to turn your plans or visions into reality.

-Being of lovers of gardens ourselves, We are interested in garden architecture and rooms outdoors.
+Being of lovers of garden structures ourselves, we are interested in gardens and outdoor architecture.
 Your space could end up being an extension of our own hobby.

 The seat of the swing is made from best quality oak which can be polished to finish or left to ‘silver and grey’.
 Synthetic hemp rope was used to hang the swing.
-This was chosen because it is soft to handle so more suitable for the children’s hands and, unlike natural hemp, it does not have to be brought in over winter.
-The rope was threaded through the holes made at the corners of the seat and hand-worked (spliced) back into itself to give a strong, traditional join; the interwoven ends were firmly held in place using a wrapping weave in a finer thread of a different colour.
-Marine stainless steel was used for the metal fittings used to hang the swing.
-This type of steel is less likely to rust when used outside.
+We chose this because it is soft to handle so more suitable for the children’s hands but unlike natural hemp, it doesn’t have to be brought in over winter.
+The rope was threaded through the holes made at the corners of the seat and hand-worked (spliced) back into itself to give a strong, traditional join; the interwoven ends are firmly held in place using a wrapping weave in a finer thread of a different colour.
+We used marine grade stainless steel metal fittings to hang the swing, this type of steel is less likely to rust when used outside.

 This commission came about after a culvert on the clients’ land collapsed as a result of ill considered, poor construction years previously.

-The brief was to design and install a new bridge; of greater scale than the original; using materials that would enable easy and safe passage for vehicles, and on foot; while providing a structure that blends in with the landscape.
+The brief was to design and install a new bridge; of greater scale than the original; using materials that would enable easy and safe passage for vehicles and on foot whilst providing a structure that blends in with the landscape.